rezaamini-ir/easypanel/docs/configuration.md

 ### Pagination Count

-The Read page has a pagination, and You can customize the count of pagination in the config.
+The Read page has pagination, and You can customize the count of pagination in the config.

 The default is 20, and You can change it:
 ```php